 31.5 x 40.6 cm ⏐ 12.4 x 16.0 in (300dpi)

-JOHN HARWOOD / SCIENCE PHOTO LIBRARY JOHN HARWOOD / SCIENCE PHOTO LIBRARY
+MARK SYKES / SCIENCE PHOTO LIBRARY MARK SYKES / SCIENCE PHOTO LIBRARY

 Water drop impact.
-Computer artwork of secondary drop formation after the impact of a falling drop in a pool of water.
-After cratering, the surface of the pool collapses with the inward-rushing water colliding and rising to form a column.
+The impact forms a crater and the surface of the water collapses with inward-rushing water colliding and rising to form a column.
 Along the column, water surface tension effects create secondary drops.
-Ripples of water radiate outwards in concentric circles.
+Circular waves ripple out from the centre of impact.